 Please add firstname.lastname@example.org to your email address book to ensure receipt of any messages sent to you from this website

-If you have not already done so, please click on the 'Membership' menu item, then follow the instructions in the right-hand boxes.
+If you have not already done so, please click on the 'Membership' menu item, then follow the instructions.
 Enter your email address as your 'name' and then press 'Forgotten Password'.
 You will then receive an email with a password that will enable you to log into the membership area.
-NB You MUST use the email address by which the club recognises you, e.g., the one to which Secretary John Sutcliffe sends you club-related messages.
-Once you have registered on the system in this way, you will be able to log into the membership area, where several options are open to you.
-In particular, you can view the current club membership list, on which you can find your 'Club ID', which serves as your personal 'short-code' for the wireless scoring system.
-You can also register that you are seeking a partner.
-Note that in the Calendar summary to the right of this pane, if you spot the message Partner? then it means that at least one potential partner is available; if you spot the message Bookings then it means that at least one partnership has been arranged - but there could be another partner available.
-Click on the Partner? or Bookings message to reveal details.
+NB You MUST use the email address by which the club recognises you, e.g., the one to which Secretary sends you club-related messages.
+Once you have registered on the system in this way, you will be able to log into the membership area, where several services are open to you:

 Please click the heading above to open a 'Search' box.